Alyxia oblongata: Description

 Alyxia oblongata is an evergreen shrub growing up to 3 m high.
 The dark glossy green leaves are borne in whorls of three or four on the twigs, and measure about 3.5 by 1 cm.
 They are elliptic with a sharp, rigid tip and have up to 20 lateral veins.

 The flowers are typical of the family, being white with five sepals and petals and a long corolla tube.
 They measure about 13 mm long and 17 mm diameter.
 The fruit are orange/red in colour and may be moniliform, i.e. with the appearance of a string of beads.

 Taxonomy

-This species was first described in 1928 by the Czech botanist Karel Domin, who published his description in Bibliotheca Botanica.
-In 1992 the Australian botanist Paul Forster redefined it as a subspecies of Alyxia ruscifolia, namely A.r. ssp. major, however this combination is no longer accpted by most authorities.
+This species was first described in 1928 by Czech botanist Karel Domin, who published his description in Bibliotheca Botanica.
+In 1992 Australian botanist Paul Irwin Forster redefined it as a subspecies of Alyxia ruscifolia, namely A.r. ssp. major, however this combination is no longer accepted by most authorities.

-Etymolgy
+Etymology

-The genus name Alyxia is derived from the Greek language word álysos, "chain", which refers to the chain-like appearance of the fruit.
-The species epithet oblongata is from "oblong" and again refers to the appearance of the fruit.
+The genus name Alyxia is derived from the Greek word álysos, 'chain', which refers to the chain-like appearance of the fruit.
+The species epithet oblongata is from 'oblong' and again refers to the appearance of the fruit.